apache/flink-cdc/docs/content/connectors/oracle-cdc.md

 ```
 **Note:**
 When working with the CDB + PDB model, you are expected to add an extra option `'debezium.database.pdb.name' = 'xxx'` in Flink DDL to specific the name of the PDB to connect to.

+**Note:**
+While the connector might work with a variety of Oracle versions and editions, only Oracle 9i, 10g, 11g and 12c have been tested.

 Connector Options
 ----------------